rtwilson/sps2csv/README.md

 ---

-Made with ☕ and 🐍 by ChatGPT
+Made with 🐍 by ChatGPT and Bob appropriately pointing.